matrixorigin/matrixone-operator/docs/dev_guide.md

 }
 ```

-this like some configuration in [k8s statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) configuration options
+this like some configuration in [k8s statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

 ## Controller develop